Seeing Through Others' Eyes: Teaching Social Awareness with Picture Books About Perspective

 - Understanding how their mood and behaviour affect social interactions.

-Questions to use with Picture Books about Social Awareness
+Questions to Pair with Picture Books about Perspective and Social Awareness

 - When [character] had difficulties, how did they overcome this?
 What did they learn?

-- [Character] didn't handle the situation very well.
+- [Character] could have handled the situation better.
 What could they have done differently?

-- [Character] went through a lot of changes in the book.
+- [Character] went through a lot of changes.
 How well did they adapt to these changes?
 Could they have done anything differently?

 - Why was it important that [character] listened to those around them before taking action?